All About Neurologists

 - Attending Physician, Assistant Professor of Neurology

 There were about 372,400 jobs for Neurologist in 2016 (in the United States).
 New jobs are being produced at a rate of 11.4% which is above the national average.
 The Bureau of Labor Statistics predicts 42,300 new jobs for Neurologist by 2026.
-The BLS estimates 14,300 yearly job openings in this field.
+There will be an estimated 14,300 positions for Neurologist per year.

 The states with the most job growth for Neurologist are Arizona, Alaska, and Utah.
 Watch out if you plan on working in Connecticut, Rhode Island, or Illinois.
 These states have the worst job growth for this type of profession.